-How do I exactly know?
-Working in Amazon I have seen teams dealing with the same conditions and achieving completely different results.
-Both in terms of throughput (volumes per hour) and service level (making sure the specific order leaves the warehouse by predefined time).
+How do I know so precisely?
+Working at Amazon I saw teams operating in the same conditions and achieving completely different results.
+Both in terms of throughput (volumes per hour) and service level (making sure the specific order left the warehouse by a predefined time).
 Not to mention quality…

-Assuming on average 40 hours work week you need a front-week day, front-week night, back-week day, and back-week night teams to cover the whole operation.
-They all work on the same technology, systems, processes and usually the same volumes.
+Assuming an average of 40 hours of work per week, you need a front-week day, front-week night, back-week day, and back-week night teams to cover the whole operation.
+They all work on the same technology, systems, processes, and usually the same volumes.

-However, teams in most countries rotate between day and night and in some countries rotate as well between front and back.
-This is regulated by each country labour law.
+However, teams in most countries rotate between day and night.
+In some countries, they rotate as well between front and back.
+This is regulated by each country’s labour law.

-With some exceptions like the UK allowing a permanent day or night shifts in case it was specified so according to the employee contract.
+With some exceptions, like the UK allowing permanent day or night shifts, in case it was specified so according to an employment contract.

 exactly about people

-As a result of working in Amazon or any other large fulfillment organization, in the long run, you can see in a quantified way that people really make a difference.
+As a result of working at Amazon or any other large fulfillment organization, in the long run, you can see in a quantified way that people really make a difference.